|

 Instructor: Marcia Couey, Michael Smith

 NOTE: Maximum benefits will be achieved by attending all eight sessions.
-Equities are for educational purposes only; no recommendations will be made.
+Equities (in sample portfolios) are for educational purposes only; no recommendations will be made.
 We do not present alternate investment strategies.
-No penny stocks, ADRs, ETFs, index funds, bonds, mutual funds, financial advisors, cryptocurrencies, or foreign stocks will be discussed.
-Newer Windows or Mac OS is necessary.
-No iPads.
+No penny stocks, ADRs, ETFs, index funds, bonds, mutual funds, financial advisers, cryptocurrencies or foreign stocks will be discussed.
+No iPads in this class.
+Newer Windows or Mac OS versions only, and BI membership at the SSGPlus level and Google Chrome as your primary browser are essential.

-• Item Number: W25LIFE107
+Item Number: S25LIFE311A

-Dates: 1/10/2025 - 1/24/2025
+Dates: 4/11/2025 - 4/25/2025

 Days: F